sailplatform/caliper-python/README.rst

 ==============

-`Caliper-python` is a Python client package for `Caliper <http://imsglobal.org/>`_ that provides an implementation of the Caliper Sensor API.
+`Caliper-python` is a Python client package for `Caliper <http://imsglobal.org/>`_ that provides an implementation of the Caliper SensorAPI(tm).

-**NOTE**: Access to this draft code is reserved for IMS Contributing Members who are active participants of the IMS Learning Analytics Task Force.
-Dissemination of this code to outside participants is strictly prohibited.
-By accessing these materials you agree to abide by these rules.
-This code is in draft form and will change substantially.

 Dependencies